|Perpetration-Induced Traumatic Stress

 Chapter X: Nightmares

-Outwardly Berry was unchanged after seven years during which no month had passed without his taking his leading
+Outwardly Berry was unchanged after seven years during which no month had passed without his taking his leading part

-real scenes which needed no embellishment from a troubled mind to make them nightmares.
+needed no embellishment from a troubled mind to make them nightmares.

 The figure that returned to haunt him in his dreams most often, he said, was that of Dr. Philip Henry Eustace Cross.
 Not